dohoang1102/CutYourWord/README.md

 CutYourWord
 ===========

-* quickly hacked up a scramble with friends crossed with fruit ninja
+* hacked up a prototype scramble with friends crossed with fruit ninja
 * only supported for iphone retina